Heritage Days returns this weekend

 Events will take place in the downtown area or in Eastside Park on East Houston Street, across from Garrett High School.

 A parade opens festivities at 6 p.m.
-Friday.
-“A Night to Remember” live entertainment will take place on the outdoor stage in Eastside Park from 7:30-10 p.m.
+Saturday.
+“A Night to Remember” live entertainment will take place from 7:30-10:30 p.m. on the outdoor stage in Eastside Park.

 Several events are on the schedule for Sunday.